Day 28 of a Year Long Road Trip Along America’s Scenic Byways

 Pemaquid Point Lighthouse

-I skipped a few stops on the way to Rockland, but have to head south in a few days, so I plan to see them later.
+Now dark, I skipped a few stops on the way to Rockland’s Walmart, but I will catch them on my return down the coast of Maine in a few days.
 In the meantime, I’m headed northeast.
 ETB

 Map of My Road Trip Across the USA

 For a summary about my road trip across the USA, click HERE.
 For the interactive map, see the below link.

 - Day 29 – Magnificent Maine Coast Part 2

 - Day 30 – Mount Desert Island

 - Day 31 – Magnificent Maine Coast Part 3

 Check out the photographic note cards and key chains at my shop.
 Each card has a travel story associated with it.
 20% of proceeds are donated to charity.